NahomeYo/SPU_CSC3220_W25_T4/Notes_truongb.md

 2/18 :

-i think our code is totally right now but Do you think we need to
+I think our code is totally right now but Do you think we need to?

 - The SCHEDULE table has two identical rows, which might not be necessary.
 So either remove the redundant row or differentiate the data (change the title or date).

+2/20:
+- We need to get rid of the REFLECTION Table and move everything to the TASK Table (moodCategory, entryJournalText and  moodRating)